Julie Menin: Mayor's Office of Media and Entertainment

-In February 2016, Menin was appointed Commissioner of The Mayor's Office of Media and Entertainment, an agency that comprises the Office of Film, Theatre and Broadcasting and NYC Media.
+From February 2, 2016 to January 2, 2019, Menin was appointed Commissioner of The Mayor's Office of Media and Entertainment, an agency that comprises the Office of Film, Theatre and Broadcasting and NYC Media.
 The Office of Film, Theatre and Broadcasting serves as a one-stop shop for the entertainment industry, a sector that contributes nearly $9 billion to the City of New York's economy and employs over 130,000 New Yorkers.
 NYC Media is responsible for managing and programming all of the media assets for the City of New York, which includes a television broadcast network reaching over 18 million people, a radio station and four local cable stations.
-The agency has seen record growth in both film projects and television series produced in the city.
+Under her leadership, the agency saw record growth in both film projects and television series produced in the city.
 She negotiated the deal to bring the Grammy Awards back to New York after a 15 year absence, resulting in a $200 million benefit to New York City.

 In 2016, the office launched a five-part initiative to support women both behind and in-front of the camera in film and television and in theater, the first of its kind for a U.S. city.
 That same year, Menin launched Made in NY Writers Room, a diversity initiative that awards fellowships and mentorship opportunities to traditionally under-represented television writers, and #NominateNYC, a campaign to increase diversity among the voting members of the Academy of Motion Picture Arts and Sciences.
 In an effort to reduce the carbon footprint of the film and television industry, Menin created NYC Film Green, an environmental initiative that promotes and recognizes sustainable practices on the sets of film and television productions.

 Census for NYC

-In January 2019, Menin was announced as Director of the Census for NYC and Executive Assistant Corporation Counsel for Strategic Advocacy by Mayor Bill de Blasio.
-Menin is responsible for organizing New York City's efforts to have every resident to participate in the upcoming 2020 Census.
+From January 2, 2019 to November 10, 2020, Menin was announced as Director of the Census for NYC and Executive Assistant Corporation Counsel for Strategic Advocacy by Mayor Bill de Blasio.
+Menin was responsible for organizing New York City's efforts to have every resident to participate in the 2020 Census.
 Menin successfully advocated against the Trump administration's attempt to add a citizenship question to the 2020 census.

 The Census results captured a gain of 629,000 residents for New York City as the City grew more in total population than any other city in America.